-This gourmet meal is a true feast for the senses.
 Follow our simple steps to get a golden coating on your tender lamb roast.
 Then create an assortment of sides to really elevate the dish to the next level.
-Cauliflower and pearl couscous get upgraded with a drizzling of browned butter, yoghurt gets mixed with parsley for a cooling side and the whole dish gets a scattering of fresh pomegranate seeds for the true premium experience.
+Cauliflower and pearl couscous get upgraded with currants and a drizzling of browned butter, while yoghurt is mixed with parsley for a cooling side.
 Dining at home has never been this good!

 baby spinach leaves

-Preheat the oven to 220°C/200°C fanforced.
+Preheat the oven to 220°C/200°C fan-forced.
 Lightly score the lamb fat in a 1cm criss-cross pattern.
-Place the lamb, fat-side down, in a medium frying pan (no need for oil!).
-Place the pan over a medium heat and cook undisturbed until golden, 10-12 minutes.
-Increase the heat to high and sear the lamb rump on all sides for 30 seconds.
+Place the lamb rump, fat-side down, in a medium frying pan (no need for oil!).
+Place the pan over a medium heat and cook, undisturbed, until golden, 10-12 minutes.
+Increase the heat to high and sear the lamb on all sides for 30 seconds.
 TIP: Starting the lamb in a cold pan helps the fat melt without burning.

-While the lamb is roasting, clean the frying pan.
+While the lamb is roasting, wash the frying pan.
 Return to a medium-high heat with a drizzle of olive oil and the pearl couscous.
 Toast, stirring occasionally, until golden, 1-2 minutes.
-Add the water and a pinch of salt.
+Add the water, currants and a pinch of salt.
 Reduce the heat to medium and simmer, stirring occasionally, until the couscous is tender and the water has been absorbed, 10-12 minutes.
 Transfer to a large bowl.